-This weekend, winter weather will force most people to stay indoors.
+This weekend, cold winter weather will force most people to stay indoors.
 So, if you are thinking of selling your home this spring, it could be a perfect weekend to start preparing your house for sale.
 I am a real estate agent that helps sellers with homes on acreage that is located between the Colorado Springs and Denver metro areas.
 Even though it is a sellers market overall, the homes that show well sell the fastest and for the highest price.
 Homes that are over priced for its condition, the way they show and the neighborhood tend to linger on the market for months.
 The following 6 tips can be used to start preparing your home for sale.

 Below are 6 tips for preparing a home for sale: